nrjess/twitter-sna/README.md

       the `data` subfolder will be created when you clone the repository or extract files from ZIP file copy of the repository obtained from GitHub.
-  - `inst`: This folder is where you can find the key files you will need to use if you want to re-run our analyses on your own computer.
+  - `scripts`: This folder is where you can find the key files you will need to use if you want to re-run our analyses on your own computer.
-    The unintuitive name for this folder is a result of R package building conventions (it is where you put files that should be installed with the package).
   - `.gitignore`: This file tells Git what files to ignore and omit from synchronizing with the main repository on GitHub.
   - `DESCRIPTION`: This file is a brief, structured description of the